Create a page route guard

 The Guard Widget Logic

-childwidget (the page you want to show if the condition is true). - It takes a
+• It takes the child widget (the page you want to show if the condition is true).

 What Happens After the Check?